East Scrafton

-East Scrafton is a hamlet in the Yorkshire Dales in the Richmondshire district of North Yorkshire, England.
+East Scrafton is a hamlet in the Yorkshire Dales in the county of North Yorkshire, England.
 It is about 3 mi south-west of Leyburn.
 There is also a larger West Scrafton to the south.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 The name Scrafton comes from Old English and means farmstead near a hollow.